Skip to content

 With DNAT you publish an internal server via a public IP address or port.
 The Sophos Firewall then forwards incoming traffic to the internal destination server.
 Typical examples are web servers, reverse proxies, VPN gateways or other services in a DMZ.

-The article explains which points you should check before and after a DNAT rule and how to secure the release as closely as possible.
+This article explains what to check before and after creating a DNAT rule and how to secure the publication as tightly as possible.

 Planning before publishing

-Before DNAT is released, it should be clear whether the service really needs to be publicly accessible and which technical variant is best suited.
-Good planning prevents open ports, duplicate NAT rules and difficult to trace return paths.
+Before publishing a service with DNAT, determine whether it really needs to be publicly accessible and which technical option fits best.
+Good planning prevents unnecessary open ports, duplicate NAT rules, and difficult-to-trace return paths.

 Requirements